Kayaking the Saluda with Kids

 Saluda Shoals Park, just outside of Columbia, rents out kayaks year-round.
 The helpful staff of this amazing park will set up your family in either single or two-person (tandem) kayaks, complete with paddles and life preservers, for a leisurely paddle down a calm and still part of the Saluda River.
 There's enough of a current that don't even really need to paddle.
 You can just float, if you want.
 They'll also pick you up down river and transport you back to the park.
 It's a truly perfect set-up for families.

 While that first beaver we saw dunked under the water, never to be seen again, as soon as the spider emergency erupted, the animals didn't stay away for long.
 We saw another five beavers, possibly an otter, two red-tailed hawks, and at least 50 turtles.
 There were so many turtles that it became something of a game to see who could paddle closest to them before they plunked into the water.
-We zig-zagged across the river to look at interesting things on either shore, from the home-made rope swings hanging off an enormous tree ("Can we do that, Daddy?"
-"When you're in college.") to the tunnels of over-hanging boughs and exposed tree roots, and then back across the river again to see the beaver's house.
+We zig-zagged across the river to look at interesting things on either shore, like the tunnels of over-hanging boughs and exposed tree roots, and then back across the river again to see the beaver's house.

 My daughter, Mary Frances, and I, in our big, sturdy, tub-like plastic kayak, and Alex and Jimmy in theirs, splashed each other with our paddles until we decided we were getting too cold, and then had to relax in the sun to warm up while the river's current pulled us downstream.